pns-solutions/Plant-Nutrient-Control/README.md

-# This is out main Project with all features!
+# This is our main Project with all features!

 ## Installation
 ### 1. Login to your server (e.g.raspberry-pi)